UNC Watchlist

 Nitazenes

 As a class, relatively little is known about nitazenes in humans.
 Some are potent opioids (mu receptor agonists), and other nitazenes are weaker than typical synthetic opioids on the street.
-Naloxone is believed to be effective against most nitazenes studied at the current time.
+Naloxone is believed to be effective against most nitazenes studied at the current time, but there are some doubts.

 2-fluoro-2-oxo-PCE